add2cal/docs/src/api/miscellaneous.md

 ]
 ```

-Add the query param `responseType` with value `object` to retrieve the content as object (will also include the name; or the event series title, if those events can all be included in one single ics file).
+Add the query param `responseType` with value `object` to retrieve the content as object (will also include the ics file addresses as well as the name; or the event series title, if those events can all be included in one single ics file).

 ```
 GET /ics/:prokey?responseType=object